Traffic Bollards

 • About Traffic Bollards

-A visible traffic bollard is the only solution for marking areas of the road that need to be highlighted to motorists.
-These traffic bollards come in a wide range of styles, with the most common types being the illuminated flexible types of bollards that bend on a narrow base and the more old-school, cuboid “postbox” style illuminated bollards.
+A visible traffic bollard is the only solution for marking certain areas of the road.
+These traffic bollards come in a wide range of styles, with the most common types being the flexible illuminated bollards that bend on a narrow base and the more old-school, cuboid postbox-style illuminated bollards.

-You can often find a traffic bollard with signage on a pedestrian island, as these bollards can provide dual functions.
+You can also find traffic bollards with signage on pedestrian islands, as these bollards can provide dual functions.
 Below, we have outlined some of the more popular types of traffic bollard.

 The majority of traffic bollards are illuminated, as this significantly increases the visibility of the hazard and reduces accidents.
 However, many different styles with distinct features exist (such as signage and flexibility).
 Today, some illuminated bollards are solar-powered, but many other power sources exist.